akomaprospernkemjika/akomaprospernkemjika/README.md

 ## About Me

 I bridge the gap between raw data and real business decisions.
-My path here is unusual — I built a business from zero to **300+ customers with 50% profit growth in four months**, ran hotel operations, and managed cross-functional teams.
+My path here is unusual!
+I built a business from zero to **300+ customers with 50% profit growth in four months**, ran hotel operations, and managed cross-functional teams.
 That background gave me something most analysts don't have: a deep instinct for *what the numbers mean for the business*, not just what they show.

-Now I apply that instinct through data analytics — cleaning datasets, modelling performance, and translating findings into recommendations that move strategy forward.
+Now I apply that instinct through data analytics; cleaning datasets, modelling performance, and translating findings into recommendations that move strategy forward.
 My recent analysis of a TransVolt Bikes dataset surfaced a key campaign insight: **single professionals aged 35–44** represent the highest-potential customer segment for targeted growth campaigns.

 I'm building toward a commercial analytics role in **FMCG** or **Banking & Financial Services** — sectors where data literacy and business acumen together create the most impact.